Emotional Health and Wellbeing

 - Explore feelings of stress, anxiety and low mood or manage other emotional health conditions such as phobias or OCD.

-Some patients living with diabetes may experience rapid changes in mood and other symptoms such as fatigue, feeling low, anxiety or depression.
+Some people living with diabetes may experience rapid changes in mood and other symptoms such as fatigue, feeling low, anxiety or depression.

-If you have diabetes and are developing any such symptoms then please speak to your GP for referral to the Milton Keynes Talking Therapies Service.
+If you have diabetes and are developing any such symptoms then please speak to your GP/Practice Nurse for referral to the Milton Keynes Talking Therapies Service or there is also an option to refer yourself to the service.

-In Milton Keynes we offer different psychological support / intervention to patients with long term conditions for people who have developed low grade mental health issues.
+In Milton Keynes there are different offers of psychological support / intervention to people with long term conditions.